josquin-research-project/jrp-scores/README.md

 <code>rscale -f 1/4 oldfile > newfile</code>

-The makefile in base directory of this repository has commands which will generate reduced versions of all files.
-Use (if [Humdrum Extras](https://github.com/craigsapp/humextra) is installed):
+A makefile in the base directory of this repository contains instructions to generate reduced rhythmic versions of all files.
+Type (if [Humdrum Extras](https://github.com/craigsapp/humextra) is installed):

 <code>make reduced</code>

-or otherwise try:
+or if humextras is not installed type:

 <code>make webreduced</code>